 Ethernet: Distributed Packet Switching for Local Computer Networks

-The paper addresses a problem of development of an effective data link layer for local area networks.
+This paper deals with the problem of how to design an effective data link layer for local area networks.